aleosin/blank/README.md

 Uses Nginx as a balancer and assets server.

 Uses MySQL as a RDBMS.
-Might be switched later thanks to Django ORM.
+Might be changed to an alternative RDBMS later thanks to Django ORM.

 ### How to setup and run
 * Setup [docker](https://www.docker.com) on Linux/Mac machine.
 Haven't checked on Windows, you are kindly welcome to try.